MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### Require reregistration when adding, removing, or changing the order of activities in an existing workflow

-When adding, removing, or changing the order of authentication activities in an existing workflow, always select the option to require reregistration.
+When adding, removing, or changing the order of authentication activities in an existing workflow, always select the option to require re-registration.
 Users who attempt to authenticate for password reset after an activity has been added to or removed from a workflow, but before they have reregistered, may encounter unwanted effects.